DharshanSR/Personal-Portfolio/README.md

-This is my personal portfolio
+This is my personal portfolio with next js and tailwind css with farmer motion